 Ahead, the best weighted blankets out there right now.

 Casper may be known for its mattresses, but the brand has plenty of great bedding accessories, too, this weighted blanket included.
 We like that it comes in three weights—10, 15, and 20 pounds—and three colors, all made of extra-breathable cotton that keeps you from over-heating.
 The 50 by 70-inch throw blanket size is great for cozying up on the couch or layering over your bed.

 This dual-sided option features super smooth cotton on one side and plush, minky fur on the other, ideal for when you want to feel either nice and cool or extra warm and cozy.
 Plus, the hexagon quilting adds not only a nice stylistic element but also keeps the weight spread out evenly across the entire blanket.

 Best Budget: KoolaMo Weighted Blanket

 This pick rings in at just under 40 dollars, a fraction of the cost of many other blankets.
-Made from 100% bamboo, it’s also a top choice for those with allergies or sensitive skin.
+Made from 100% bamboo, you can feel comfortable purchasing this sustainable material.
 And we’d be remiss not to mention that it’s a fan favorite, boasting more than 2,000 five-star ratings, with satisfied customers raving about the perfect weight.

 Best Splurge: Gravity The Weighted Blanket for Sleep